verrazzano/docs/content/en/docs/guides/_index.md

 ---
 title: "Guides"
-weight: 1
+weight: 3
-bookCollapseSection: true
-bookHidden: false
 ---

-This section provides hands-on material to step you through some interesting samples.
+This section provides hands-on material to step you through some common tasks with Verrazzano.